EmbodiedDiffusion: End-to-End Traversability-Guided Visual Diffusion for Heterogeneous Robot Navigation: Experiments and Results

+A particularly informative qualitative observation supports the distribution-learning argument from Section~\ref{sec:synthes}.
+In the UAV scenes containing two visually distinct gates (black-and-white and purple), DTG consistently selects the purple gate across all evaluations because its training trajectories — manually annotated and expertly executed — always passed through that specific gate.
+The model effectively memorizes the gate identity rather than learning the underlying concept of traversable openings.
+In contrast, \textit{EmbodiedDiffusion} selects gates based on the predicted traversability map, recognizing either gate as a valid traversable passage.
+This behavioral difference, visible in Fig.~\ref{fig:drone_dog_baseline_comparison}, illustrates the practical generalization benefit of distribution learning over imitation: our method does not need to encounter every specific obstacle configuration during training to handle it correctly at deployment.

-Our real-world experiments are designed to evaluate the proposed framework across heterogeneous platforms (legged robot and aerial robot) under several deployment-oriented objectives: \begin{enumerate} \item \textbf{Embodiment-Aware Feasibility.} Evaluates whether generated trajectories remain physically valid and safe for each platform (ground-constrained motion for the quadruped and free-space navigation for the drone). \item \textbf{Training-Data Efficiency.} Measures performance under reduced embodiment-specific data.
-We test the quadruped with limited training fractions and the drone under 50\% and 70\% regimes to assess sensitivity to reduced supervision.
+In addition to the baseline comparison, our real-world experiments evaluate the proposed framework across heterogeneous platforms (a quadruped and an aerial robot) along three deployment-oriented dimensions: \begin{itemize} \item \textit{Embodiment conditioning}: verifying that generated trajectories are physically valid for each platform. \item \textit{Data efficiency}: assessing performance under reduced embodiment-specific training data. \item \textit{Cross-scene generalization}: evaluating transfer to unseen indoor environments. \end{itemize}